Wulfraemsen/Wulfraemsen/README.md

 - 👋 Hi, I’m @Wulfraemsen
-- 👀 I’m interested in many things
+- 👀 I’m interested in, many things ^^
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning: GameDev
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on, any art and gamedev
-- 📫 How to reach me ...
+- 📫 How to reach me, just write :)

 <!---
 Wulfraemsen/Wulfraemsen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.